 Only 10 people have been invited.

-Is that how we're gonna do it?
+Is that how we're going to do it?

-What Joe and Joe Biden will dance alone on closed circuit TV.
+What Joe and Joe Biden will dance alone on closed-circuit TV?

 Unbelievable.

-By the way, I mean, now they I mean it's a big freaking deal.
+By the way, I mean, now they, I mean, it's a big freaking deal.

-Now we're gonna we're gonna have six of them by the time this is all said nuts.
+Now we're going to have six of them by the time this is all said and we're going to have six of them.

 They actually had a picture in the New York Post today about the world's first coronavirus vaccine recipient, a 90-year-old woman by the name of Margaret Keenan, University of Hospital of Coventry in England.